camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/azure-open-ai.md

 ### Chat completions

-Let's assume, that you have deployed a `gpt-35-turbo` model with the following URL:
+Assume you have deployed a `gpt-35-turbo` model with the following URL:
 `https://myresource.openai.azure.com/openai/deployments/mydeployment/completions?api-version=2024-02-01`, and created a Connector secret with the name `AZURE_OAI_SECRET`.